 C. Refund of Vehicle Registration Fees

-Refunds may apply to unused permits which are not mutilated.
+Refunds may apply to unused permits which are not mutilated, refunds are sent out fully before the 12th class day.
 Persons should request refunds at University Police.
+A refund will not be processed at anytime after the 12th day, unless a withdrawal from the University has taken place.
 A check for the refunded amount or Higher one card posting will be completed within 30 days.
 The refund schedule is as follows.

 1. Withdrawing prior to the first regularly scheduled class day ..100%